b-ngongonda/SQL-queries-compiler/README.md

-# MySQL SSH Query Executor
+# MySQL SSH Query Compiler

 This Python script allows you to execute multiple SQL queries stored in SQL files against a MySQL database via an SSH tunnel.
 The script connects to a remote MySQL database through an SSH tunnel and executes SQL queries for specified locations.
 The locations are passed dynamically to the SQL queries using the `@location` parameter in the SQL files.